sotrh/learn-wgpu/docs/beginner/tutorial2-surface/README.md

 <div class="note">

 The `color_attachments` field is a "sparse" array.
-This allows you to use a pipeline that expects multiple render targets and only only supply the ones you care about.
+This allows you to use a pipeline that expects multiple render targets and only supply the ones you care about.

 </div>